peaBerberian/paul-envs.sh/README.md

 Without the corresponding flags, prompts will be proposed by `devenv.sh` for important parameters (choosen shell, wanted pre-mounted volumes etc.).

-What this step does is just to create a `yaml` file containing your container's configuration.
+What this step does is just to create both a `yaml` and a `.env` file containing your container's configuration.
 It doesn't build anything yet.

-The file will be saved as `./projects/<NAME>.yaml`, with `<NAME>` being the name you chose, and can be directly edited if you want (though it should already be complete).
+Those files will be written in a new `./projects/<NAME>` directory, with `<NAME>` being the name you chose, and can be directly edited if you want (though it should already be complete).

 ### 2. Build the container

-The previous file created a "compose" file - basically a configuration file to define the container we want - we now need to build that container.
+The previous file created both a "compose" and "env" file - basically configuration to define the container we want to build.

 This step relies on `docker compose`, which you should have locally installed.